froesecom/videos/README.md

 Hi all,

-This was just an exercise in using the omdb API.
-Please don't judge my front end coding.
-Love you.
+This was just a practice exercise in creating a CRUD app with embedded YouTube videos.
+Please don't judge the dearth of front end coding.